 Note: It should not be taken within several hours of medications, supplements, or meals that do need to be absorbed (as it can bind to vitamins and minerals in the digestive tract and draw them out too, preventing absorption).

 It’s also not recommended to consume activated charcoal on a regular basis as it may cause constipation and block mineral absorption.
 It can also cause dehydration if taken in large doses, so ensure you drink plenty of water after taking activated charcoal.

 Always consult with your own doctor and dentist first before using this or any other substance orally or internally.

 How to Whiten Teeth with Charcoal

-- Spit it out and rinse your mouth well until all the charcoal has gone (again, be very careful of not getting it everywhere on your bathroom sink.
-A lesson I learned the hard way).
+- Spit out the charcoal and rinse your mouth well until all the charcoal has gone (be careful not to get it everywhere).

-- Wipe out the sink with the microfibre cloth using warm water before it dries as this is the easiest way to clean it up.
+- Wipe out the sink with a microfibre cloth when finished using warm water.
+Make sure to do this before it dries, as it becomes more challenging to clean then.

 Where to Find Activated Charcoal

-Also, be aware that there is a difference between food/supplement grade activated charcoal and other forms of charcoal.
-Please do not use any other form of charcoal besides activated charcoal internally or in your mouth.
-Do not use any other type of charcoal.
+Note: There is a difference between food/supplement grade activated charcoal and other forms of charcoal.
+Please do not use any other form of charcoal (e.g. leftover charcoal from a BBQ grill) besides activated charcoal internally or externally.

 Wells, Katie.
 (December 8, 2018).
 How to Whiten Teeth With Activated Charcoal.
 Wellness Mama.
 Retrieved from https://wellnessmama.com/3662/whiten-teeth-naturally/